You are here

 Cap, gown and tassel

-Academic attire for undergraduate students may be purchased for $25 at the Grad Finale' and any time thereafter at the University Store.
+Academic attire for undergraduate students may be purchased for $25 at any time at the University Store.
 The gown, cap, or tassel may also be purchased separately.
 If students are not able to get to campus, contact Carl Sodergren at the University Store to arrange for mailing: (570) 389-4180 or by e-mail.
 The university store will be open the day of graduation.
-Caps and gowns can be purchased on May 18, although more popular sizes could be sold out.
+Caps and gowns can be purchased on May 10th, although more popular sizes could be sold out.

 Undergraduate academic regalia consists of black gowns with wide, straight-edged sleeves and black mortarboard caps with maroon and gold tassels.
 The tassel is worn on the right side of the cap until the degree has been awarded.
 The uniform of the armed forces is the only other apparel officially recognized and permitted to be worn.